apostrophecms/apostrophe-documentation/docs/tutorials/howtos/deploying-apostrophe-in-the-cloud.md

 You'll need to create a database user.
 Click on the "Users" tab, then click "Add database user" and create a user.

-> Be careful to not use special symbols like '@' or '/' in your password.
-They will break your URI.
+> Stick to alphanumeric characters or be careful to escape symbols when creating a user.

 Now you can create the complete URI, by inserting the username and password you just created in place of the `<dbuser>` and `<dbpassword>` fields.